Vault Health Reports

 Once identified, you should create a unique password for offending accounts or services.

 Weak Passwords Report

-Weak passwords can easily be guessed by hackers and automated tools that are used to crack passwords.
-Use the Weak Passwords Report to isolate these passwords quickly.
-The Bitwarden password generator can help you create stronger passwords.
+The Weak Passwords Report identifies weak passwords that can easily be guessed by hackers and automated tools that are used to crack passwords.
+The Bitwarden Password Generator can help you create stronger passwords.